anonymous-authors-11/an_empirical_study_of_a_pruning_mechanism/README.md

 This is a revised version of the paper submitted to ICLR2021 (An Empirical Study of a Pruning Mechanism, https://openreview.net/forum?id=doeyA2PBjdy).
 We revise the paper as we found a closely related work after the submission.
 Other weakly related works are supplemented as well.
-The modifications will be also applied to the submitted version during the discussion period.
+The modifications will be applied to the submitted version during the discussion period.